BiatuAutMiahn/WrapNAPS/README.md

 - Select scanner via dropdown.
 - Select document source (Duplex, Flatbed/Glass, Document Feeder)
 - Detects scanner's capabilities (For supported document sources)
-- Option to remember last settings
+- Option to remember last settings.
 - Option to keep open for batch scans.
 - Option to launch full NAPS2.
 - Update checking.
+- Post scan options like open folder/scanned file.

 # Download
 You can download the latest release in the releases section of this repo.
 The release is a 7-Zip Self Extracting archive containing `Init.NAPS2.exe, App, Data, and LICENSE` The 7z SFX will extract to the current user's profile under `AppData\Local\Programs\NAPS2`, then run `Init.NAPS2.exe ~!Install`.